danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 [^splice]: `splice()` is a p5.js function, see here: https://p5js.org/reference/#/p5/splice.

 [^push]: `push()` is a JavaScript function that is used in an array to add one or more elements to the end of an array, see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push.

+[^Bogost]: Ian Bogost, *Persuasive Games: The Expressive Power of Videogames* (Cambridge, Mass.: MIT Press, 2007) 8.
+Also, see his *Unit Operations: An Approach to Videogame Criticism* (Cambridge, Mass.: MIT Press, 2006).

 [^Latour]: Bruno Latour, *Reassembling the Social: An Introduction to Actor-Network-Theory* (Oxford: Oxford University Press, 2005), 22 & 119.